CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/evolving-to-app/evolving-to-app.md

   In Summary: The **DTO** is a data contract that ensures the right information, in the correct format, is passed between components, keeping business rules isolated where they belong.

+    ## Lesson 8 - Generating Token

+  For the token, we are going to create it a new `ProvedorToken` port in the usuario folder, and define a method to generate a token.
+This port will have two contracts, one for generating a token and one for validating it

+  • To define a new token we will need the payload that will receive as argument, a secret, we will receive in the class instantiation, and the options

+  • To validate we will receive a string or object that is the payload of that token, if it is able to resolve, it returns the same payload used in the generation, otherwise it will simply throw an exception.
+  Therefore, to "unravel the secret" it needs to have access to the same secret used its generation.

+  • One thing we can do is:
+    .
+When we pass down the token through axios, it will send a `Bearer Token` — a bearer is a http's pattern.
+In the jwt validate method, we will replace the token with an empty string where it finds the word 'Bearer'.
+This is used to simply return the raw token we want to validate.
+    .
+This important when the validation is made through 'axios'

+  Even though we create the JWToken adapter needs with the Port definition, it does not mean that we are adapting the app to the technology.
+Independent of the token generation, this will basically be the same — we pass a token and receive an object that generated it, or pass a string (payload) and we will generate a token.

+  Therefore, if we notice that sometimes it lack some kind of vision, of how the interfaces are going to be created, implement an adapter while thinking of an interface that is generic enough for, in the future, change to another adapter if necessary.

+  ### Instantiate it

+  • First we modify our use case to inject in this class, a new token provider
+  • Now in the index, we are going to instantiate it, and as a argument, we use the JWT_SECRET we created in the .env.
+  • Since login receives a token provider adapter, in the returned object, we utilize it to generate a token and as the `gerar` method secret argument, we will use an object with the user information, like:

+    ```ts
+      return {
+				usuario: { ...usuario, senha: undefined } as Usuario,
+				token: this.provedorToken.gerar({
+          id: usuario.id,
+          nome: usuario.nome,
+					email: usuario.email,
+        }),
+			};
+    ```